jdrbrn/obsidian-scripture-indexer/README.md

 Index This File - Indexes the currently active note

 ## Settings
-Index File Path - What file to write the index to
+Index File Path - What file to write the index to (Index.md by default)

-Index on Save? - Toggles if notes should be indexed on save
+Update index on file changes - Toggles if notes should be indexed on save (Enabled by default)